solliancenet/microsoft-mysql-developer-guide/artifacts/06-02-FunctionApp-Python/README.md

     ![This image demonstrates how to configure a GET request to the Function App endpoint from the Azure portal.](./media/azure-portal-function-test.png "GET request test")

-- You should immediately see the Function App execute successfully, with logs indicating a successful connection to MySQL Flexible Server
+- The Function App should execute successfully, with logs indicating a successful connection to MySQL Flexible Server

     ![This image demonstrates the logs of a successful Function App invocation.](./media/function-app-logs.png "Function App invocation logs")